 I DO have insurance however I am waiting on the proof in the mail and it still hasn't arrived yet.
 I do have my policy number and the name of the third party insurance I am using but I still don't have physical proof of the insurance.
-I am 23 years old with a Bachelors degree and majored in CJ and...
+I am 23 years old with a Bachelors degree and majored...
 Read more »

 I was recently hurt badly at work.
 I used marijuana 2 weeks prior to my accident.
 I got smashed by a tree clearing timber.
 I'm a carpenter not a logger.
 Broken femor high up by hip.
 Won't walk for at least 8 months and possibly never be the same.
-I was absolutely not using marijuana at the time of...
+I was absolutely not using marijuana at...
 Read more »

 You need to hire an attorney to handle your workers compensation case.
 You need to understand that an employer will likely fight your claim, because it seems like your claim will be very large on the damages.

 As for the marijuana, your attorney will need to conduct discovery to see what...Read more »

 I am not exactly sure what you are asking.
 There are certainly limits to the attorneys fees, however if you took out a loan for the case that loan needs to be paid back.
 Paying the loan back is generally in addition to attorneys fees.